Who We Are

 The Applied Innovation division supports multidisciplinary research for integral human development.
 NDIGD bridges the gap between cutting-edge Notre Dame research and human needs in developing countries by leveraging faculty and staff expertise across disciplines to advance innovative solutions to complex problems.

-An NDIGD staff member traveled to Tanzania as part of a baseline study for a project implemented by Project Concern International.
-The project will help Masai cattle herders determine the best migration patterns for their livestock during the dry seasons.
+Danice Brown traveled to Tanzania as part of a baseline study of a project implemented by Project Concern International.
+The goal is to help Masai cattle herders determine the best migration patterns for their livestock during dry seasons.

 Education & Training